devnoom/Hiking-Planner/README.md

 Contributions are welcome!
 If you have any suggestions or improvements, please create a pull request or open an issue.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-If you have any questions or suggestions, feel free to contact me at [your.email@example.com](mailto:your.email@example.com).
+If you have any questions or suggestions, feel free to contact me at [your.email@example.com](archilmenabde@yahoo.com).